-As you can see below, Autodesk's revenue growth has been measured over the last year, growing from quarterly revenue of $952.4 million, to $1.12 billion.
+As you can see below, Autodesk's revenue growth has been steady over the last year, growing from quarterly revenue of $1.03 billion, to $1.21 billion.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Autodesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 90.4% in Q3.
+Autodesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 90.6% in Q4.

 Is Now The Time?

-Autodesk may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
+When considering Autodesk, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 There are a number of reasons why we think Autodesk is a great business.
-Its revenue growth has been mediocre, but at least that growth rate is expected to increase in the short term.
-But on a positive note, its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.
+Its revenue growth has been steady, and that growth rate is expected to increase in the short term.
+Its impressive gross margins are indicative of excellent business economics, and its very efficient customer acquisition hints at the potential for strong profitability.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.